mitrovicdijana/tccm-homeworks/project3/README.md

 # Output

 The output of the algorithm is a file `trajectory.txt` stored in the same directory as the `compile_and_run.sh` file.

+# Testing

+In order to test the code, a `test.sh` file is provided, which runs the code with a given output and verifies that it did not return an error.